CB Band Emergency Channels

 - Stay on the line and speak slowly and clearly.
 Answer all of the operators questions including full address and nearest cross street, nature of the emergency, etc. In rural areas you need to give full addresses and distances from landmarks or roads.

 - If possible wait outside at a prearranged location to help guide emergency services to the location.
 If travelling on a freeway/motorway or rural road advise the operator of the direction of travel and the last exit or town passed.

 - If a person is unable to speak English they should call Triple Zero (000) from a fixed line phone and say ‘Police’, ‘Fire’ or ‘Ambulance’.
 Once connected to the nominated emergency service stay on the line and a translator will be organised (the address of the caller will also be displayed to the operator so help can be dispatched quickly).

-* Triple-zero & One-Zero-Six logo © Copyright Emergency Management Australia, reproduced with permission, Fire & Rescue NSW on behalf of the Triple Zero Awareness Work Group.
+* Triple-zero logo © Copyright Emergency Management Australia, reproduced with permission, Fire & Rescue NSW on behalf of the Triple Zero Awareness Work Group.